Skip to main content

 GH/IGF-1 Axis Decline with age contributes to sarcopenia and increased adiposity.
 High-intensity exercise and adequate sleep can stimulate GH release.
 Peptide therapies (e.g. Sermorelin, Ipamorelin) stimulate endogenous GH production.

 Ultimately, the most effective clinical strategy is one that recognizes the body as an integrated system.
 It begins with the universal, non-negotiable foundation of lifestyle modification.
 For individuals where entrenched hormonal dysregulation prevents a full recovery, the judicious use of targeted therapies to restore endocrine signaling can be a powerful tool.
-This integrated approach allows for the correction of the underlying biological environment, creating a system where the benefits of can be fully realized.
+This integrated approach allows for the correction of the underlying biological environment, creating a system where the benefits of diet and exercise can be fully realized.

 References